eqladios/RORchallange/README.txt

 $ rake db:migrate

 * Testing/Trying
-When you create an account,the only way you can make it an admin is through Rails Console All accounts are created as Regular Users
+When you create an account,the only way you can make it an admin is through Rails Console, I could have done a method to do it but there were more important tasks so ¯\_(ツ)_/¯
+All accounts are created as Regular Users
 If you try on Heroku
 Admin Access: